SGX Centre

 SGX Centre is a twin tower high-rise complex in the city of Singapore.
 The development consists of two 187 m skyscrapers, located in Shenton Way.
 The two towers are named SGX Centre One and SGX Centre Two, and are situated together on an elongated, rectangular site.

-The towers house the Singapore Exchange Centre.
+The towers house the Singapore Exchange.
 A unique feature of the development is that it borders the existing business district, and serves as a gateway to the new downtown at Marina South.

 History

 SGX Centre One and Two was completed in 2000, and 2001 respectively.
 The buildings was designed by Kohn Pedersen Fox Associates and the local Architects 61 Pte Ltd.

 Other firms involved in the development of SGX Centre includes United Overseas Bank (UOB), Kajima Overseas Asia Private Limited, Oscar Faber Consultants Pte Ltd, Parsons Brinckerhoff Consultants Private Limited, Peridian Asia Private Limited, Bachy Soletanche Singapore Private Limited, Faber Maunsell, KPK Quantity Surveyors (1995), Singapore Private Limited, Manntech Building Maintenance Systems, Permasteelisa S.p.A., and Permasteelisa Pacific Holdings Ltd.